Apply

 U of R's social work master’s program underscores the relationships between many aspects of social work, including social research, direct social work practice, social policy development and social administration.

-As you get closer to graduation, Regina's Master of Social Work program flexes for your interests — letting you choose between completing a practicum or researching and writing a thesis:
+As you get closer to graduation, Regina's Master of Social Work program flexes for your interests — letting you choose between completing a field education or researching and writing a thesis:

-Practicum (which is another word for internship) involves working in the field to demonstrate the integration of social work theory and practice.
-Completion options include a field practicum, a supervised practice experience, or a research practicum, which may include activities such as doing applied community-based research, program development and evaluation or policy analysis.
-Each practicum is a unique partnership between social workers in the field and faculty, built upon your learning goals.
+Field education involves working in the field to demonstrate the integration of social work theory and practice.
+Completion options include a field placement, a supervised practice experience, or a research-focused placement, which may include activities such as doing applied community-based research, program development and evaluation or policy analysis.
+Each field education is a unique partnership between social workers in the field and faculty, built upon your learning goals.

 Thesis